 In InoCottonGROW, Pakistani and German partners work hand in hand towards identifying technically, economically and institutionally feasible ways of increasing the efficiency and productivity of water use along the entire cotton-textile value chain in Pakistan.
 Our goal is to further develop the concept of the water footprint as a management tool that will support Pakistani decision-makers in managing scarce water resources and that will assist German consumers in making informed choices when purchasing textiles.
 This joint R&D project will contribute to sustainable water resource management by:

-- by advancing the water footprint concept to become a meaningful regional steering instrument for national decision makers, manufacturers, retailers, and consumers alike (work package WP1),
+- advancing the water footprint concept to become a meaningful regional steering instrument for national decision makers, manufacturers, retailers, and consumers alike,

-- by surveying the current state of water efficiency, water quality, and concurrent usages in Pakistan using a combination of satellite remote sensing, field-site studies, hydrologic and hydraulic modelling, company surveys, and river quality monitoring (WP2&3),
+- surveying the current state of water efficiency, water quality, and concurrent usages in Pakistan using a combination of satellite remote sensing (M1), field-site studies (M2), hydrologic (M3) and hydraulic (M4) modelling, company surveys (M5), and monitoring (M7),

-- by demonstrating efficient technologies along the cotton-textile value chain, including efficient cotton irrigation, textile machinery, dyes and process chemicals, suitable wastewater treatment processes, and analytical instruments for water pollution monitoring (WP4&5),
+- demonstrating efficient technologies along the cotton-textile value chain, including efficient cotton irrigation (D1), dyes and process chemicals (D2), textile machinery (D3), suitable wastewater treatment processes (D4), and analytical instruments for water pollution monitoring (D5),

-- by supporting decision makers with roadmaps, documentary videos, internet-based footprint tools, providing the base for a Water-Footprint Textile Label rising consumers´ awareness for sustainable consumption (WP7).
+- supporting decision makers with roadmaps, documentary videos, and internet-based footprint tools, providing the base for a Water-Footprint Textile Label rising consumers´ awareness for sustainable consumption.